Digital Printing on Fabric: Fabric Printing Made Simple

 These include:

-• You can’t replicate Pantone colours naturally.
+- Pantone colours don't replicate Pantone naturally, so don't use them.
 However, maake offers a colour atlas which allows you to select from 2,500 colours to match your design.

 Digital fabric printing is ideal if you have a small digital print run of custom printed materials, or need to reproduce a one-off design.